 For many, adolescence is a very difficult and stressful time, not least because of the neurological and interacting hormonal changes that occur during the period.

 Changes In The Brain :

 Between the ages of about ten and early adulthood, the brain undergoes three major periods of dramatic physical development as described below :

-- Between the ages of 13 years and 15 years : during this period there are qualitative changes in nerve pathways which allow the ability to perform abstract thinking to develop.
+- Between the ages of 13 years and 15 years: during this period there are qualitative changes in nerve pathways that allow the ability to perform abstract thinking to develop.

-- From the age of 17 years upwards : continued development of the brain’s frontal lobes increase the individual’s ability to plan and think logically.
+- From the age of 17 years upwards: continued development of the brain’s frontal lobes increases the individual’s ability to plan and think logically.

 The Adolescent Brain And Emotional Lability :

 It is also important to note that during adolescence a region of the brain known as the AMYGDALA (which plays a very large part in the individual’s emotional experiences) is HIGHLY ACTIVE; this frequently has the effect of causing the adolescent’s behavior to be substantially dictated by volatile and dramatically fluctuating emotions which may contribute to tensions in the home and/or conflict with peers.